smiletrl/golang_escape/README.md

 For programming, it's a good idea to keep heap memory as small as possible, since we want to reduce the garbage collection pressure.
 This repositry includes golang escapse cases and no-escape cases.

-Taking these cases as a guide to write efficient golang code for high performance.
+These cases could serve as a guide to write efficient golang code for high performance.

 Result of this repository is based on go version: `go version go1.15.8 darwin/amd64`